const-dominik/clone-coding-task/README.md

 Stack:
 TS + React + Vite for frontend

-Python + Django for backend
+Python + FastAPI for backend